Ryu hits, pitches Dodgers to 100th win, 7-4 over Rockies

 The last-place Rockies started fast, getting a home run from Garrett Hampson in the first inning, his sixth.
 Ryu took over from there, keeping the Rockies off balance until Sam Hilliard’s two-run home run in the seventh.
 It was Hilliard’s sixth of the season.

+“He’s just really good at mixing speeds and pitches in different counts and he knows how to get hitters out for sure,” Hampson said.
+“He made a mistake early to me and I was able to put a good swing on it.”

 Corey Seager gave the Dodgers a 6-3 lead in the seventh inning with his 18th home run and his sixth-consecutive multihit game.
-Rookie Will Smith made it 7-3 in the eighth with his 14th home run and first since Aug.
+Smith made it 7-3 in the eighth with his 14th home run and first since Aug.
 31.

 Despite entering with an 11.85 ERA over his previous eight starts, Rockies right-hander Antonio Senzatela held the Dodgers in check early with four scoreless innings.
-That all changed with Ryu’s leadoff home run in the sixth as the right-handed batter just cleared the wall in right-center despite nearly falling out of the batter’s box on his swing.
+That all changed with Ryu’s leadoff home run in the fifth as the right-handed batter just cleared the wall in right-center despite nearly falling out of the batter’s box on his swing.

 Joc Pederson walked, and Gavin Lux and Justin Turner singled to load the bases and chase Senzatela.
 The move to the left-handed McGee was not the answer as Bellinger hit his 18th home run against a lefty this season.
 He entered the year with 18 homers against lefties in his previous two seasons combined.